-Through partnership with colleges across campus, UFRI performs reviews of visiting scholars.
-Colleges and departments conduct a cursory review of visitors based on red flags and send high-risk visitors to UFRI.
+Through partnership with colleges across campus, UFRI performs reviews of visiting scholars on an ad hoc basis.
+Colleges and departments conduct a cursory review of visitors based on red flags and send high-risk visitors to UFRI on an adhoc basis.
 At a minimum, it is recommended that all colleges and departments conduct Visual Compliance screening on the individual and representative entity for all visitors, whether coming on a J-1 visa or B-1 visa.